dslourenco22/BoMination/SERVER_DEPLOYMENT.md

 ## How It Works (for IT)

-1. User uploads a PDF through a web page and specifies a page range
+1. User uploads a PDF through a web page and specifies a page range (and optionally a company format)
 2. The server extracts text from the PDF using **pdfplumber** (no internet required)
 3. The text is passed to **Ollama**, a locally-running AI model — **no data ever leaves the company network**
 4. The AI identifies and parses the BOM table
-5. Part numbers are searched on DuckDuckGo to find pricing (only part numbers are sent — no document content)
+5. **If the user enables price lookup**, part numbers are searched on DuckDuckGo to find pricing (only part numbers are sent — no document content).
+This is a toggle in the UI and can be left off for speed or compliance.
-6. The server generates up to 4 Excel files and returns a download link to the user
+6. The server generates the output Excel files (extracted BOM, BOM with prices, and the filled OMNI cost sheet) and returns download links to the user

 ---